 Food Galore at the Muslim Street

 The Muslim Quarter in Xi’an is a hub for the Muslim community in Xi’an.
 Unlike any other cities in China, the Muslim community in Xi’an is vibrant and active.
 This traces back to Xi’an being the first city in China to officially allowed the practice of Islam in 651 AD under the Tang Dynasty.
 This has since made Xi’an home to a large Chinese Muslim community.

 The Muslim Quarter is different than any other food market we have been to.
-The food style made available here are from the Hui Chinese Ethnics, which is very difficult to find anywhere else in China bar places like Xian, Ninxia and Tibet.
+The food style made available here are from the Hui Chinese Ethics, which is very difficult to find anywhere else in China bar places like Xian, Ningxia, and Tibet.
 Majority of Chinese Muslim food you find in China are from the Ughyur Chinese Community.
 Hence, this is a great opportunity to sample some of Hui Chinese best dishes.
 There are tons of local street food to be found at the Beiyuanmen Muslim Street.
 They smell, looks and taste amazing.
-Some of the foods not to be missed are, lamb skewers, roast chickens and the spiced beef flatbread.
+Some of the foods not to be missed are lamb skewers, roast chickens, and the spiced beef flatbread.

 Giant Wild Goose Pagoda

-Tips : Light shows are not available during winter season
+Tips : Light shows are not available during the winter season

 Bell and the Drum Tower of Xian